czarandy/czarandy.github.io/_stories/2006-over-the-hills.md

 Head throbbing, body aching, and arms tied to a tree, Yvain awoke.
 He opened his one uninjured eye to spy the evil ogre placing large firewood into an even larger fire.
 Not being especially dense, Yvain immediately realized his immediate fate.
 If he hadn't been gagged, he may have muttered something about how he should have stayed home and babysat instead of going off on this ill-fated escapade.
 Alas no one was able to hear him.
 The world will never know.

 Yvain had heard somewhere that hope springs eternal in the human breast, and though no such words had been written yet, they were true nonetheless.
 So he hoped.
 And as he did, he heard a slight rumbling, at first almost too quiet to hear, but steadily growing, growing louder and stronger.
-He focused on it so intently that sweating profusely would have been an improvement, and it seemed his whole world revolved around that magical, mystical rumbling---the sound that was his last chance at salvation, at making something more of his life than bachelor chow.
+He focused on it so intently that sweating profusely would have been an improvement, and it seemed his whole world revolved around that magical, mystical rumbling—the sound that was his last chance at salvation, at making something more of his life than bachelor chow.

 When the mammoth steed erupted into sight word could not express how happy Yvain felt.
 Upon it rode a warrior whose mightiness was certainly unquestioned.
 As he rode forward, a wave of rapturous delight poured over Yvain, reminding him of his fictitious younger days as a marlin fisherman off the coast of Cuba.